xavier9909/IIEC-RISE-DOCKER-1.0-HackTools/README.md

  # Why should bughunters use this toolkit
-    >This toolkit offers a multiplatform base to work with as the script can be installed on Linux, setup with Docker or installed on Windows with WSL (Windows Subsystem For Linux).
+    >This toolkit have all the required tools any hunter need
-    >can be customized to add or remove specific tools based on your requirements
+    >can be customized to add or remove specific tools
     >can run in very low-end pc without any problm

  # REQUIREMENTS